stabudesk/chipmonk/README.md

 Funnily enough only the first entries were stored anyway.
 KInd of unusual I need to go over why the other were rejected.
 It's actually something that I wanted to do, but I need to discover why it's bein done automatically.

+# the issue of strand-sense
+when mathing of a fasta file, that only has the one forward sense.
+If you have feature which is Crick sense, you decide to translate or not.
+My convention is to translate, and to accompany the annotation somehow with the "-" reverse strand symbol.
+IS there scope for confusion?
+Of course, bu the idea and the convention I think, is that a fasta should have the literal sequence.

+# feature name encoding
+some of this has turned out to have percetn-econding: %20 for spaces, %28 for ( and %29 for )